 Reasons to get your Chimney Swept

 A clean chimney or flue is a safer and much more efficient one.
 As soot builds, up it will retard airflow and draw of the chimney.
 Some wood such as Redgum contains a substance known a “CREOSOTE” which is highly flammable.
 Different types of wood will emit more creosote than others.
 The denser the wood generally means the more creosote.
 So a clean chimney cleaned by Melbourne Chimney Sweeping is a much safer chimney!
-It is a good idea to have your chimney sweep whilst doing renovations, some people wait to they have painted until they get their chimney swept.
-There is a new regulation, that if you are going to have gas fire or heater installed into an existing fireplace cavity.
+It is a good idea to have your chimney sweep whilst doing renovations, some people wait until they have painted until they get their chimney swept.
+There is a new regulation, that if you are going to have a gas fire or heater installed into an existing fireplace cavity.
 You must have the chimney swept and cleaned.

 How often should my chimney be swept?

 Depending on the frequency of use of your fireplace or wood heater it is recommended that you have it swept annually.
 Simply email or call Melbourne Chimney Sweeping to arrange your next Chimney Sweep.
 Also, it’s a great time to sweep your chimney when you are renovating.
 Just add it to the trades if you plan on re-instating a fireplace or installing a wood heater.